 These volunteers assist with a variety of hands-on projects on Conservancy properties.
 These projects may include tasks like trimming vegetation, building or repairing water diversion bars along trails, pulling or cutting non-native invasive plants, and planting and maintaining trees and shrubs.

 In the spring and fall, we plant small native trees as part of our reforestation work.
 There is always a need for willing hands of all ages and all abilities to join us.
 Tree plantings generally take place on Saturday mornings but can be scheduled during weekdays should a group be interested in working their own planting.
 Families, schools, youth organizations, and community groups are all welcome.
 No experience needed; you bring yourself, we’ll provide training, tools, and refreshments!
-Contact Meredith Mayer, Community Engagement Coordinator, at email@example.com or 610.388.8351 for more information about upcoming plantings.
+Contact Meredith Mayer, Associate Planner, at email@example.com or 610.388.8351 for more information about upcoming plantings.
+You can also check the events section of our website to see what dates plantings are scheduled for each fall and spring.

 Wildflower and Native Plant Gardeners and Seed Collectors